ealashwali/ealashwali.github.io/_pages/about.md

 When I have time I enjoy learning new things, especially those related to computer science.
 I also enjoy reading and art work.
 Some of my very old art work can be found <a href="https://www.behance.net/ealashwali/">here </a>.

-I am from Saudi Arabia.
-I had the pleasure to visit and live in different parts of this world.
-I visited the US, Singapore (lived for 5 months), Malaysia, Germany, France, Italy, Croatia, Slovenia, Estonia, Poland, and Egypt.
-I also lived in the UK for over 6 years.

 Some of the interesting career experiences I had are:
 <ul>
 <li> The recipient of the BEST PAPER AWARD at SecureComm 2019. <a href="/publications/towards_fs.pdf">PDF</a>.</li>